N.U.in and Northeastern’s Curriculum

 Q. Why are some or most of my classes already selected for me?

 A. Many first-year programs of study have a fairly prescribed curriculum.
-The N.U.in Program works closely with the colleges and academic departments at Northeastern to ensure that first year requirements can be met.
+The N.U.in Program works closely with the Colleges and academic departments at Northeastern to ensure that first-year requirements can be met.
 The classes you see that have been pre-selected for you are based on academic requirements for your major.

 Q. What do I do if I have AP, IB, or other advanced or transfer credit for any courses I was pre-selected into?